 top of page

-glucagon - like peptide -1 (GLP-1), a hormone that suppresses hunger.
+glucagon - like peptide -1 (GLP-1), a hormone that suppresses hunger naturally.

 SCFAs also increases the release of peptide YY (PYY), another gut hormone that signals fullness.